amorist/awesome/README.md

 ## Go

+- [go-co-op/gocron](https://github.com/go-co-op/gocron) - Easy and fluent Go cron scheduling.
+This is a fork from https://github.com/jasonlvhit/gocron
 - [teh-cmc/go-internals](https://github.com/teh-cmc/go-internals) - A book about the internals of the Go programming language.
 - [casdoor/casdoor-go-sdk](https://github.com/casdoor/casdoor-go-sdk) - Go client SDK for Casdoor
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.